 The Manila Branch considers both qualitative and quantitative factors in assessing whether a modification of financial liabilities is substantial or not.
 The terms are considered substantially different if the present value of the cash flows under the new terms, including any fees paid net of any fees received and discounted using the original effective interest rate, is at least 10% different from the present value of the remaining cash flows of the original financial liability.
-However even where the present value of the cash flows under the new terms is less than 10% different from the present value of the remaining cash flows of the original financial liability, where the modification of the financial liability is so fundamental, immediate derecognition of the original financial liability (e.g., restructuring a financial liability to include an embedded equity component) and the recognition of a new liability are appropriate.
+However even where the present value of the cash flows of the original financial liability.
+However even where the present value of the cash flows of the original financial liability, where the modification of the financial liability is so fundamental, immediate derecognition of the original financial liability (e.g., restructuring a financial liability to include an embedded equity component) and the recognition of a new liability are appropriate.
 The difference between the carrying value of the original financial liability and the fair value of the new liability is recognized in profit or loss.